ngrok/ngrok-python/README.md

 | Linux musl |      |  ✓  |    ✓    |     |
 | FreeBSD    |      |  *  |         |     |

-ngrok-python, and [ngrok-rust](https://github.com/ngrok/ngrok-rust/) which it depends on, are open source, so it may be possible to build them for other platforms.
+`ngrok-python`, and [ngrok-rust](https://github.com/ngrok/ngrok-rust/) which it depends on, are open source, so it may be possible to build them for other platforms.

 * Windows-aarch64 will be supported after the next release of [Ring](https://github.com/briansmith/ring/issues/1167).
 * FreeBSD-x64 is built by the release process, but PyPI won't accept BSD flavors.

 # Dependencies

-This project relies on [PyO3](https://pyo3.rs/), an excellent system to ease development and building of Rust plugins for Python.
+- This project relies on [PyO3](https://pyo3.rs/), an excellent system to ease development and building of Rust plugins for Python.

-Thank you to [OpenIoTHub](https://github.com/OpenIoTHub/ngrok) for handing over the ngrok name on PyPI.
+- Thank you to [OpenIoTHub](https://github.com/OpenIoTHub/ngrok) for handing over the ngrok name on PyPI.

 # Changelog